rdkcentral/Thunder/docs/plugin/messaging.md

 Warning Reporting enables various runtime checks for potentially erroneous conditions and can be enabled on a per-category basis.
 These are typically time-based - i.e. a warning will be reported if something exceeded an allowable time.
 Each category can also have its own configuration to tune the thresholds for triggering the warning.

-!!! note
+!!! warning
-	Warning Reporting is only available if Thunder is compiled with the `WARNING_REPORTING` option.
+	Warning Reporting is only available if Thunder is compiled with the `WARNING_REPORTING` option, which can be found [here](https://github.com/rdkcentral/Thunder/blob/76e08e2e5eafa12272b9080d2680091824124d9c/Source/extensions/CMakeLists.txt#L26), and is disabled by default.
+Note that it should not be enabled in Production, since it not only leads to a higher CPU and memory usage, but also it does not add any value to have it turned on in Production.

 ### Runtime

 It is also possible to use the `MessageControl` plugin to edit the configuration values at runtime.
 At the moment, it is possible to enable/disable any category at runtime, either globally for logging and warning reporting, or individually per plugin for the tracing messages.
-This can be achieve by either using the ThunderUI or doing a simple JSON-RPC call.
+This can be achieved by either using the ThunderUI or doing a simple JSON-RPC call.
 In the example below, there is a request to enable traces from the `Information` category in the `BluetoothControl` plugin.

 :arrow_right: Request